-Written by one of the world’s most published authors in the field of hospitality, this 396-page book represents a radical departure from traditional industry.
+Written by one of the world’s most published authors in the field of hospitality, this 400-page book represents a radical departure from traditional industry texts.
 Targeted at hotel management, this book serves as a platform for discussion on current issues relating to the performance of hotels and resorts.
 Through a combination of real life examples and an examination of current challenges facing the hotel industry, the book comprises one hundred and twenty individual segments each dedicated to a single thought or concept.
 These standalone articles are then combined into ten chapters, each dedicated to a specific topic.

 The book has been written so that hoteliers of any level, from apprentice to seasoned general manager, will be able to gain value from the contents.
 While the bulk of articles deal with marketing aspects, many of the items relate to core operational issues.
 A common emphasis throughout is the paramount importance of quality guest service.
 For those outside the hotel industry but who have careers involving customer service, the practical hints provided in this text serve as excellent training pointers.